 All public organisations have a legal obligation to provide a safe environment.
 During any new project build, windows are always of key consideration during the architectural planning.
 They are expected to meet numerous objectives including lighting, security, aesthetics, emergency exits and more.
-Some establishments require additional consideration regarding the intended purpose of the building and its occupants, in these cases window restrictors are often incorporated into the plans.
+Some establishments require additional consideration regarding the intended purpose of the building and its occupants, in these cases, window restrictors are often incorporated into the plans.
 The following locations require window restrictors:

 For patient safety, most windows in hospitals use lockable restrictors which are controlled by the staff.
-Whilst the majority of hospitals agree that some fresh air is beneficial to the patients and environment, window access is usually restricted above the ground floor for patient protection.
+Whilst the majority of hospitals agree that some fresh air is beneficial to the patients and the environment, window access is usually restricted above the ground floor for patient protection.

 As in hospitals, care homes also use window restrictors for the protection of residents' safety – this is extremely important in any type of care or health facility, where vulnerable residents may become disorientated or are mentally unstable.

-All educational establishments, especially those that cater for children, for safety reasons must restrict the opening of a window to no greater than a 100mm.
+All educational establishments, especially those that cater to children, for safety reasons must restrict the opening of a window to no greater than a 100mm.
 A window restrictor is purely to reduce the risk of falling out of a window.

 Locations Where Window Restrictors are Recommended